Final Crisis: Legion of 3 Worlds: Synopsis

 While Kid Flash joins the battle against Superboy-Prime, Brainiac 5 and his team travel to Superman's Fortress of Solitude for the final phase of his plan.
 They retrieve a Kryptonian healing chrysalis that was buried under the ice for 1000 years, placed there by Starman in the 21st century.
 The strand of Luthor's hair is placed in the chrysalis and the device resurrects Conner Kent, a.k.a.
 Superboy, who attacks his murderer, Superboy-Prime.

-Meantime, Superman and the three Legion founders (Cosmic Boy, Saturn Girl and Lightning Lad) are forcefully taken from the midst of the battle to the End of Time by the Time Trapper, who is revealed as an aged Superboy-Prime.
+Meantime, Superman and the three Legion founders (Cosmic Boy, Saturn Girl and Lightning Lad) are forcefully taken to the End of Time by the Time Trapper, who is revealed as an aged Superboy-Prime.
 The older Superboy-Prime reveals that after being shunted into the Multiverse by the Guardians of the Universe, he became an anomaly that could not be killed and later became the sole survivor of all creation.
 The founding Legionnaires use the Time Trapper's time portals to summon multiple Legions from across the Multiverse, who manage to knock the Trapper out.

 The founding Legionnaires and Superman return to the 31st century with the Time Trapper, who faces his younger self.
 Refusing to believe that the new arrival is his future self, Superboy-Prime punches his future self, which causes both of them to vanish.
 The three Brainiacs reveal that the Time Trapper the Legion knew no longer exists as the future was reset when Superboy-Prime punched his elder self.

 After the battle is over, the 1994 Legion, whose universe was lost in the second Crisis, decide to travel the Multiverse looking for other lost survivors, with Ferro naming the group the Wanderers.
 XS and Gates decide to stay behind and join the original Legion.
 Brainiac 5 reveals to the 2004 Legion that they are from Earth-Prime (Superboy-Prime's homeworld) after Universe-Prime was recreated in the second Crisis.
 The two Legions depart while Superman returns to the 21st century with Superboy and Kid Flash.

-Meanwhile, a powerless Superboy-Prime wakes up on the reborn Earth-Prime and is reunited with his parents and his girlfriend Lori, who are all horrified by what he has become after having read all the comics he has appeared in since Crisis on Infinite Earths.
-Superboy-Prime begins to live in his fearful parents' basement while reading the last issue of Legion of 3 Worlds.
+Meanwhile, a powerless Superboy-Prime wakes up on the reborn Earth-Prime, an analogue of the real world, and is reunited with his parents and his girlfriend Lori, who are all horrified by his actions.
+Superboy-Prime moves into his parents' basement while reading the last issue of Legion of 3 Worlds.
 He then turns and talks to the readers, insisting they knew he was meant to be Superboy before Conner.
-He then proceeds to troll the official DC Comics message board on the Internet, remarking: "They'll never get rid of me.
+He proceeds to troll the official DC Comics message board on the Internet, remarking: "They'll never get rid of me.
 I always survive".